 A: Herbs and flowers are the core of Dr Hauschka skin care preparations and many are extracted in a mixture of alcohol and water.
 We use a Certified Organic food-grade ethyl alcohol (ethanol) from grain, fruit or vegetable.

 The uninitiated see that there are flower or herb extracts in the formula, but they are unaware that those contain alcohol, a preservative.

 I think you are getting my point.
 If your cosmetics are water-based, they will contain some form of preservative.

 I call a spade a spade.
 And a preservative - a preservative.
 If I have to use a preservative I choose the best - that will do the job with the smallest amount yet keep the product safe - the industry can offer.

-However, with an oil-based formula such as my new night cream, there’s no need for added preservatives at all.
+With an oil-based formula such as our Nourishing Night Cream, there’s no need for added preservatives at all.
 Made from cold-pressed oils, this cream is as close to "raw" as it's possible to get.

 This is the Purest, Truly Natural Nourishing Night Cream.
 NO preservatives, NO emulsifiers, NO stabilizers, NO artificial fragrances.